 Neverthless, there is some reason to think that a sharing concept can be created and tested.
 As stated, there are companies in the 802.11 community, including the silicon vendors, who would like both technologies to succeed, and have interest in offering solutions for the implementation of DSRC in the automotive market.
 Because the two technologies are part of a common standards family, and DSRC technology is based on an amendment to the base IEEE 802.11 specification, both commercial 802.11 and DSRC have a common base.Since both are IEEE 802.11 based technologies, we believe that there is a way forward to address the concerns of the ITS community about potential interference to their system from commercial 802.11 devices.

-We recommend that stakeholder from both sides hold a series of meetings to (1) Exchange information on respective requirements, (2) Discuss possible mitigation solutions prepared by the technical experts from the 802.11 community, and (3) Come to an agreement on a mutually acceptable solution for testing/implementation.
+We recommend that stakeholders from both sides hold a series of meetings to (1) Exchange information on respective requirements, (2) Discuss possible mitigation solutions prepared by the technical experts from the 802.11 community, and (3) Come to an agreement on a mutually acceptable solution for testing/implementation.
 The follow-on step may involve development and testing of prototypes in the DRSC test bed to ensure the solution works not just in the lab, but in real life, and that it is acceptable for full implementation.
 If brought to fruition, then industry participants would need to work closely with FCC and other government agencies to develop certification rules that unlicensed devices will use to gain FCC approval, including potentially additional tests to ensure the certification rules operate as intended.
-From a standards perspective, IEEE 802.11

-encourages the two 802.11 standards groups to work together to jointly develop a co-existence mechanism between the two technologies.
-Important to emphasize that all key stakeholders are represented in this FCC process.
+802.11 recognizes its role in standardizing aspects of the solution, as appropriate, and encourages participation from stakeholders in the ITS community.".
+It is important to emphasize that all key stakeholders are represented in this FCC process.
 We encourage that the above outlined process be initiated at the earliest possible time.

 Finally, the Notice proposes to apply the revised Section 15.407 to the U-NII-4 band for U-NII devices.
 If adopted, and if the 5825-5850 MHz band is added to U-NII-3 as previously discussed, devices could operate according to common technical parameters across 200 megahertz of spectrum, either indoors or outdoors.
-IEEE 802.11 agrees, and endorses the harmonization of Section 15.407 with the U-NII-3 and U-NII-2C bands.

-VIII.
+While 802.11 recognizes the benefits for unlicensed devices if the revised Section 15.407 is applied to the U-NII-4 band, it also recognizes that those rules create a potential for harmful interference with DSRC devices operating at typical (10 dBm to 20 dBm) transmit power.
+The technical parameters for operation in U-NII-4 represent a part of the sharing solution that must be developed.

 U-NII-2B rules will require novel approaches to protect incumbent systems